-10. Risk Universe
+7. Risk Universe

 Every municipality must define its own risk universe.
 The risk universe is a collection of risks built on environmental analysis and external benchmarking; therefore it is recommended that the Municipality must define its own risk universe.

-The risk universe the Overberg District Municipality uses in its revision of its strategic risk assessment is the top 10 risks in South Africa in terms of the Institute of Risk Management South Africa.
+The Overberg District Municipality uses the risk universe in the annual revision of its strategic risks against the top 10 risks in South Africa in terms of the Institute of Risk Management South Africa's (IRMSA) 2019 annual report.